AlmuHS/Pendrive_Reminder_Nano/README.md

 This is a reimplementation of [Pendrive Reminder](https://github.com/AlmuHS/Pendrive_Reminder), with a simpler structure.

 In this version, the UDev rules are replaced by a simple UDisks query.
-As this form, we can check the pendrive existence easily that the original implementation, and detect more problematic situation than before
+Thus we can check the pendrive existence easily that the original implementation, and detect more problematic situation than before

 ## Disadvantages

   -  This version doesn't support polkit < 0.106
-  -  Efficienty is lesser than previous version
+  -  Less efficient than previous version
   -  The notification can be only shown when user press shutdown button.
 No advice notification when a device has been connected or disconnected

 ## Advantages